 Under the tongue (sublingual) tablet:

-- Use 1 hour before or after eating or drinking hot foods or liquids.
+- Do not let your child use this drug for at least 1 hour before or 1 hour after eating or drinking hot foods or liquids.

-- It is given as a shot into a muscle or under the skin.
+- It is given as a shot into a muscle or into the fatty part of the skin.

 - Wash your hands before and after use.

 - Do not use if the solution is cloudy, leaking, or has particles.

 - Do not use if solution changes color.

 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

 - Give a missed dose as soon as you think about it.